stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 *You imbue small stones with magic making them more potent for striking.*

 You touch one to three pebbles and imbue them with magic.
 You or someone else can make a ranged transmutation attack with one of the pebbles by throwing it or hurling it with a sling.
 If thrown, a pebble has a range of 60 feet.
-If someone else attacks with a pebble, that attacker adds your spellcasting ability modifier, not the attacker’s, to the attack roll.
-On a hit, the target takes bludgeoning damage equal to 1d6 + your spellcasting ability modifier.
+If someone else attacks with a pebble, that attacker adds your spellcasting attribute modifier, not the attacker’s, to the attack roll.
+On a hit, the target takes bludgeoning damage equal to 1d6 + your spellcasting attribute modifier.
 Whether the attack hits or misses, the spell then ends on the stone.

 If you cast this spell again, the spell ends on any pebbles still affected by your previous casting.